 Vinegar is one of the best tools to be used in repelling ants against home invasion.
-Vinegar works just like chalks that destroy the ants’ path and trails.
-All you need to do is spay a mixture of water and vinegar over a group of ants.
+It works just like chalks that destroy the ants’ path and trails.
+All you need to do is spray a mixture of water and vinegar over a group of ants.
 Immediately after the spay, the line of ants breaks, and the insects start wandering here and there.
 You will notice that they fail to form a lineup again which means that they have lost their scent trail.
 It is a great non-toxic solution that can be used on a regular basis for getting rid of ants.
 Since the vinegar scent is very strong, you may add some essential oils to cover it (24).

 Ants can tolerate the smell of vinegar.
 Pouring water mixed with vinegar into the anthill, doorways or window sills will kill most of them and prevent from entering your home (25).